 In 2012 Pace helped establish the Caribou Child & Youth Centre which provides a safe and caring space for RCMP & Child and Family Services to interview children and youth who have been victims of crime.
 The Centre strives to minimize the stress, anxiety, & trauma a child may experience, and promote safety, protection, and justice.

-Pace has over 40 staff members who provide support and counseling services to clients, and facilitate the many different programs & services offered.
+With satellite offices in High Prairie, High Level, Valleyview, and Peace River, Pace has over 40 staff members who provide support and counseling services to clients, and facilitate the many different programs & services offered.
 Our organization relies on government funding, community fundraising events, and treasured volunteers to help minimize wait times for clients, provide expedient access to supports and services, and keep our programs running and our doors open.
 This ongoing support allows us to offer leading edge, reliable and successful programs to our community and the many clients we serve.